yosemitebandit/pie-countdown/readme.md

    - this fifth circle has an opaque quarter that is the same color as the background
    - this circle is waiting in quadrant IV and rotates counterclockwise to cover the final segment

+would-be-nice:

+ - fix the thin quarter-ring left visible in the quadrant I circle as the final circle rotates over top
+   - perhaps make the final circle somewhat larger
+ - better demo with some js to make different timers
+ - better positioning of the timer -- guarantee centering within the container div